sorukumar/blog/_posts/Draft-2024-04-12-Centrality-Measures.md

     Alice --- Kim
     Kim --- Dave
    ```

-Make a note that capacity/liquidity has no play on this metric.
+**How to think about 'Betweenness centrality' for node selection?** In general, it is great connecting to a bridge, as it gives you a very good coverage.
+HowMake a note that capacity/liquidity has no play on this metric.
 ## Closeness Centrality